-Cardiac Reflexes.-The efferent fibres of the vagus arise from a collection of nerve cells lying in the medulla oblongata, and known as the vagus centre.
-Impulses are constantly passing from the centre down the vagus; these exert a restraining force on the rate of the heart beat, and tend to inhibit it.
+Cardiac Reflexes.-The efferent fibres of the vagus arise from a collection of nerve-cells lying in the medulla oblongata, and known as the vagus centre.
+In the normal animal impulses are constantly passing from the centre down the vagus; these exert a restraining force on the rate of the heart-beat, and tend to inhibit it.
 This action of the vagus centre is described as its tonic inhibitory action, and is particularly well marked in the dog and horse.
-On section of the vagus nerves the tonic action is abolished and the heart beats more rapidly.
+On section of the vagus nerves the tonic action is abolished and the heart beats more frequently.
 The tone of the vagus centre can be reflexly increased or diminished by afferent impulses reaching it from various parts of the body.
-The most important afferent paths are (1) the depressor nerve, (2) afferent fibres running in the vagus from the lungs and from the heart itself, and (3) many sensory nerves.
-(1) The depressor nerve is purely afferent, and, starting in the walls of the aortic arch, it runs up the neck on each side, in some animals (rabbits) as a separate nerve, in others bound up with the vagus trunk, to end in the medulla oblongata.
-If the nerve is divided, stimulation of its central portion (i.e. the end towards the brain) causes a fall of blood pressure and slowing of the heart.
-The slowing of the heart is due to a reflexly produced increase of vagus tone, and does not occur when the depressor nerve is stimulated after section of the vagi.
+The most important afferent paths are (1) the depressor nerve, (2) afferent fibres running in the vagus from the heart itself, and (3) many sensory nerves.